tilt-dev/tilt.build/blog/_posts/2019-06-06-observability-doesnt-work-in-dev.md

 ### Dev clusters have different requirements from prod, and one another

 Not so fast: now I have different problems!
-If I was using LightStep on-prem in prod, how should this work in dev?
+If I was using LightStep on-prem in prod, how should our team set this up in dev?
 Should all the dev clusters point to a shared LightStep install?
 How will I differentiate my data from someone else’s, with the code constantly changing?
 If I use the prod installation then I have the same problem: how can I make sure that I don’t accidentally look at a dev trace when trying to diagnose a problem in prod?

-Cost is another big issue.
-If I give every developer their own LightStep install then the cost could rise quickly if I’m billed per instance.
+A few months ago, [LightStep announced Developer Mode](https://lightstep.com/blog/announcing-developer-mode/) to address this need.
+We’re watching it closely.
+As it evolves, which parts of the dev tracing experience will stay aligned with prod, and which parts will diverge?

 Plus there are the classic problems with remote development: jumping through networking hoops to use YourKit with a remote JVM, or connecting an IDE to a remote filesystem so you can edit files in the IDE and have them quickly appear in a remote server.
 These things are tricky to get set up, and can be flakey when things in your environment change.